Nihalpujari/ML_Practice/NLP/NLP Exam/AI CEO Strategic Intelligence Agent/README.md

 relying on a flaky component for a graded live demo is a risk.
 The official company site (via DDGS) is a more reliable *and* primary source.

-**4. De-duplication by URL.** The same article surfaces under multiple queries; a dict keyed by URL keeps one copy per article (same uniqueness property as a set, but it carries the full document).
+**4. De-duplication by URL *and* text.** The same article surfaces under multiple queries; a dict keyed by URL keeps one copy per article.
+But different URLs can carry identical text (URL-uniqueness ≠ content-uniqueness), so a second dedup keyed by text removes those too.

 **5. ChromaDB over FAISS.** Chroma stores text + embedding + metadata *together* and persists to disk, so every pipeline stage and the dashboard can reuse the same indexed store.
 FAISS is a bare